 Unlike some towns, Dover isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
 Overall, Dover is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Dover who work in management occupations (17.78%), sales jobs (14.89%), and office and administrative support (11.85%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.17% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 24.17% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dover is worth considering.